Domestic Assault, Felony Assault, Crimes with alleged Domestic Relationship

 Beyond jail or prison, a person facing domestic crime charges, a lifelong criminal record is a severe consequence.

-A conviction is much worse.
+But a conviction is much worse.
 This can result in:

 - Reduction in annual income earning potential, for life; lost job opportunities (individual and family); reduced child support